guardian/service-catalogue/ADR/05-prisma-seeding.md

 - Setup is simpler, with fewer environment-specific dependencies.
 - Schema and seed data now evolve together in the repository.
 - Local debugging is easier because the initial dataset is known.
+- Automated lambda and integration testing is easier to run repeatably in local development and CI.

 ### Negative